vmartinyan/MOJ-Portal/wp-content/plugins/addons-for-visual-composer/readme.txt

 3. Editing a addon/extension element in the Visual Composer Page Builder.

 == Changelog ==

+= 1.7 =
+* Fixed – The post image in a grid or posts carousel was not clickable to the link specified
+* Fixed – The grid filters would not center when a heading was not specified.
+* Fixed – The grid filters will not display multi-line on devices of lower resolutions like mobile devices.
+* Fixed – The plugin caused some minor styling changes to occur in Visual Composer backend.
+* Updated - Compatibility with WordPress 4.9 version

 = 1.6.1 =
 * Fixed - Translations not working with default files provided by plugin